G5/modelish/README.md

 ## Basics ##

 The modelish syntax is very similar to some of the classes provided by [hashie].
-In fact, the initial implementation simply extends [Hashie::Trash][trash] to add property types:
+In fact, the initial implementation simply extended [Hashie::Trash][trash] to add property types:

         require 'modelish'